jimbob4000/RetroFlow-Launcher/docs/FAQs.md

 This is a known issue with Adrenaline, called the 'double launch bug'.
 This can be easily fixed by following the guide here: [https://github.com/TheOfficialFloW/Adrenaline#getting-rid-of-double-launch-bug](https://github.com/TheOfficialFloW/Adrenaline#getting-rid-of-double-launch-bug)
 <br><br>

+### RetroArch games won't load
+Older versions of RetroArch don't support launchers, try updating to a more recent version, I think the version I use is 1.9.4, see the [RetroArch buildbot](https://buildbot.libretro.com/stable/) for alternate versions.
+<br><br>

 ### RetroArch fails to load games with "&" symbol in the game name
 This appears to be an issue with RetroArch version 1.11 onward, try installing an [older version](https://buildbot.libretro.com/stable/) of RetroArch until the issue is resolved.
 <br><br>

 ### PICO-8 games won't launch
 Support for launchers was added after July 5, 2021.
 Please try a more current version of [FAKE-08](https://github.com/jtothebell/fake-08/releases).
 <br><br>